aeneasr/morula/README.md

 - `morula test`:
-  determines which folders contain changes and runs the tests for only the respective subprojects.
+  determines which folders contain changes and runs the tests for only the respective subprojects based on the configuration file assertions.

-## Why Monorepos
+## Why Monorepos?

 Large monolithic code bases should be broken up into more manageable and reusable pieces.